 Instructions

-- Stir in vegan sausage crumbles and vegan heavy cream.
-Bring the soup to a very gentle boil for about a minute to heat everything through.
-Taste and season to preference with salt and pepper.
-(How much salt will depend on your brand of vegetable broth.)
+- Add sausage and cream: Stir back in the browned vegan sausage crumbles and cashew cream (or other vegan cream substitute).
+Bring the soup back up to a very gentle boil for about a minute or 2 to heat everything through.

 Notes